eakmanrq/sqlframe/README.md

 SQLFrame is great for:

+* Users who want a DataFrame API that leverages the full power of their engine to do the processing
-* Users who want to run PySpark DataFrame code without having to use a Spark cluster
+* Users who want to run PySpark code quickly locally without the overhead of starting a Spark session
 * Users who want a SQL representation of their DataFrame code for debugging or sharing with others
-    * See [Spark Engine](https://sqlframe.readthedocs.io/en/stable/spark/) for more details
-* Users who want a DataFrame API that leverages the full power of their engine to do the processing
+* Users who want to run PySpark DataFrame code without the complexity of using Spark for processing

 ## Installation